Alexander McQueen: Museum exhibitions

 The Metropolitan Museum of Art in New York City hosted a posthumous exhibition of McQueen's work in 2011 titled Savage Beauty.
 The exhibition's elaborate staging includes unique architectural finishes and soundtracks for each room.
 Despite being open for only three months, it was one of the most popular exhibitions in the museum's history.
 The exhibition was so successful that Alexander McQueen fans and industry professionals worldwide began rallying at Change.org to "Please Make Alexander McQueen's Savage Beauty a Travelling Exhibition" to bring honour to McQueen and see his vision become a reality: to share his work with the entire world.
 The exhibition then appeared in London's Victoria & Albert Museum between 14 March and 2 August 2015.
 It sold over 480,000 tickets, making it the most popular exhibition ever staged at that museum.

 A second exhibition, Lee Alexander McQueen: Mind, Mythos, Muse, was staged at the Los Angeles County Museum of Art and the National Gallery of Victoria in 2022.
 A version of this exhibition was also produced at the Musée national des beaux-arts du Québec in 2023 under the name Lee Alexander McQueen: l'art rencontre la mode.
 It juxtaposed McQueen's designs with art and objects from the museum's collection to explore how McQueen's body of work drew from diverse sources across art history.

-A new exhibition and an off-Broadway play were launched in fall 2025.
-The play House of McQueen opened at the Mansion at Hudson Yards on 9 September, with Bridgerton's Luke Newton originally playing McQueen.
-On 1 October, an immersive exhibition, Provocateur, will open in a 12,000 ft2 space in Downtown Los Angeles.
-The dual-city program is being led by Executive Producer Rick Lazes and Gary James McQueen (McQueen's nephew).